-As of March 2017, the garbage collection rules in Waterloo Region have been changed.
-The updates are largely part of an effort to cut back on household waste and harmful emissions from garbage collection trucks.
-The most noticeable changes for residents of Kitchener and Waterloo have been the switch to bi-weekly garbage collection, and collection limits on garbage.
+As of March 2017, the garbage collection rules in Waterloo Region were changed.
+The updates are largely part of an effort to cut back on household waste and harmful emissions from garbage trucks.
+The most noticeable changes for residents of Kitchener and Waterloo have been the switch to bi-weekly garbage collection, and collection limits.
 However, there are several other, smaller, changes that we have answered for you below.

 How do I know what my collection day is?

 Look up your collection day here.
 For most residents of Waterloo Region, your collection day will not have changed.
 However, for some residents of Kitchener, North Dumfries, and Woolwich, Wellesley and Wilmot Townships, collection days have been changed to improve efficiency and reduce emissions.

 Do I have to wait 2 weeks for all waste to be collected?